Bowhunting: Australia

 Bowhunting is practiced in Australia and is not specifically subject to regulation by law.
 Only non-native species are recognized as game by the Australian Bowhunters Association.
 However, native species may be killed during government-authorized culls.

 The states of Victoria and New South Wales both regulate bowhunting.
 In Victoria hunting is regulated through the Department of Sustainability and Environment (DSE).
 In New South Wales this is done through the Department of Primary Industry.
 At the current time there are no specific hunting regulations in other states and territories.

 In July 2013 the New South Wales Government disbanded the Game Council, and temporarily suspended licensed hunting in NSW State forests.

 While both Victoria and New South Wales place licensing requirements on would-be bowhunters, the sport is self-regulated.
 The Australian Bowhunters Association and local clubs assess hunters through the Bowhunter Proficiency Certificate (BPC) which is designed to ensure that animals are killed according to humane principles.

 Zimbabwe

 Zimbabwe has legally permitted hunting with compound bows since 1989 as an exception, and since 1999 under formal legislation.
 Minimum arrow weights and bow draws are mandated.
 Bowhunting is only allowed on private or tribal lands, but not in national parks.
 Bowhunters must be accompanied by licensed guides or professional hunters.
 Bowhunting of elephants is mostly conducted in Zimbabwe.
-Following international outrage over the illegal hunt for Cecil, the lion, in 2015 the Parks and Wildlife Management Authority banned all bowhunting unless specifically authorized, as well as other hunting restrictions.
+Following international outrage over the killing of Cecil the lion in 2015, the Parks and Wildlife Management Authority banned all bowhunting unless specifically authorized as well as other hunting restrictions.